lc4eu/AuthoringInterface-Backend/README.md

         "node -v"<br/>
         "sudo apt-get install npm"<br/>

-        * Note - If you get the following error - <br/>
-        "dpkg: error processing package mysql-server (--configure):dependency problems - leaving          unconfigured No apport report written because the error message indicates its a followup error from a previous failure.
+        \*Note - If you get the following error - "dpkg: error processing package mysql-server (--configure):dependency problems - leaving          unconfigured No apport report written because the error message indicates its a followup error from a previous failure.
           Errors were encountered while processing:
           mysql-server-8.0
           mysql-server
-          E: Sub-process /usr/bin/dpkg returned an error code (1)"<br/>
+          E: Sub-process /usr/bin/dpkg returned an error code (1)"

-        - Try the following solution -<br/>
+        - Try the following solution -
-          "sudo apt-get remove --purge nodejs"<br/>
+          "sudo apt-get remove --purge nodejs"
           Repeat the commands of step 19 from beginning to setup node properly.

 20. Update the node to latest verison -<br/>
     "sudo snap install curl"<br/>
     "curl -fsSL https://deb.nodesource.com/setup_current.x | sudo -E bash -"<br/>
     "sudo apt-get install -y nodejs"<br/>
-      Note - If you get error in this step, run the following command -<br/>
+      \*Note - If you get error in this step, run the following command -<br/>
       "sudo apt remove nodejs"<br/>
       After you have have run the above command restart from step 19.